wso2/docs-is/en/docs/learn/configuring-tenant-based-adaptive-authentication.md

 1. Log out of the management console and log in with the **abc.com** tenant admin's credentials (alex@abc.com).
     ![mgt-console-login-alex](../assets/img/tutorials/mgt-console-login-alex.png)
-2. Create a new user in the abc.com tenant named "chris" and ensure that he has login permissions.
+2. Create a new user in the abc.com tenant named "Alex" and ensure that Alex has login permissions.
 3. Access the following sample PickUp application URL:
     <http://localhost.com:8080/saml2-web-app-pickup-dispatch.com>
-4. Click **Login** and enter Chris's credentials.
-Enter the username with the appended tenant domain (i.e., chris@abc.com).
+4. Click **Login** and enter Alex's credentials.
+Enter the username with the appended tenant domain (i.e., alex@abc.com).
     ![pickup-sign-in-chris](../assets/img/tutorials/pickup-sign-in-chris.png)
     Note that you are prompted for hardware key authentication because **abc.com** is a allowlisted tenant domain.